Safety

 - Visit the NYS Office of Mental Health website’s Find a Mental Health Program to help you locate a program near you.

-- Seek crisis intervention if you have bad thoughts.
+- Seek crisis intervention if you have thoughts of self-harm, suicide, or other overwhelming negative emotions.

 If you are in immediate need, please dial 911.

-Visit the National Center for Victims of Crime website for more information about the trauma of victimizations and tips to recovery.
+Please visit this Victim Services page for more information about trauma and tips to recovery.

 - Having a code word that you can use to let friends know you are in danger.